 The Queen's Speech is shorthand for the UK's State Opening of Parliament, which takes place annually at the beginning of each parliamentary session.
-Traditionally that is in May, but it also happens after a general election.
 The monarch reads out a speech to the assembled Houses of Lords and Commons detailing the government's programme of legislation for the upcoming year.

 The State Opening is one of those occasions full of pomp and circumstance beloved by Brits and tourists alike.
 Normally, the Queen arrives by horse-drawn coach surrounded by mounted guards, and delivers the speech from the golden throne in the House of Lords with her crown and all the symbols of royal power surrounding her.

 There are many traditions associated with the State Opening, dating back to days when relations between the Monarch and his or her citizens and MPs were less than cordial.
 In memory of Guy Fawkes and the Gunpowder Plot to blow up Parliament and King James I in 1605, before each State Opening, the Yeomen of the Guard (Beefeaters) ritually search the cellars of the building to check there are no barrels of gunpowder!
 One member of the House of Commons is taken symbolically hostage and kept in Buckingham Palace for the duration of the ceremony, to guarantee the monarch's safety.

 The Queen reads the speech in the House of Lords, so a House of Lords official, Black Rod, is sent to summon the members of the House of Commons.
 To show their independence from the monarch, the MPs slam the door to the chamber in Black Rod's face.
 He or she then has to knock on the door three times with the rod before the door is opened and the MPs accept the invitation.